privacyguides/privacyguides.org/docs/vpn.md

     ProtonVPN provides the source code for their desktop and mobile clients in their [GitHub organization](https://github.com/ProtonVPN).

-??? check "Accepts Bitcoin"
+??? check "Accepts Cash"

-    ProtonVPN does technically accept Bitcoin payments; however, you either need to have an existing account, or contact their support team in advance to register with Bitcoin.
+    ProtonVPN, in addition to accepting credit/debit cards and PayPal, accepts Bitcoin, and **cash/local currency** as anonymous forms of payment.

 ??? check "WireGuard Support"